2012 United States Senate election in Wisconsin: Counties that flipped Democratic to Republican

+By congressional district

+Despite losing the state, Thompson won five of eight congressional districts.

 Aftermath

 Brian Schimming, the vice chairman of the Wisconsin Republican Party, partly blamed Thompson's defeat on the fact that he had to face a competitive primary whereas Baldwin was unopposed for the Democratic nomination: "[Thompson] blew all his money going through the primary.
 So when he gets through the primary, it was like three weeks before he was up on the air.
 [Baldwin] piled on immediately."
 He claimed "If [Thompson] hadn't had as ugly a primary, we could have won that seat."